 - Having a single source of incomeLocal public housing agencies tend to have long waiting lists for subsidized housing.
 Consider applying directly to low-income developments by using sites like Affordable Housing Online.

-- Finding affordable rentIf you receive disability or are applying for benefits, consider working part-time if you are able.
+- Finding affordable rentIf you receive disability or are applying for benefits, consider working part-time.